How Does It Work?

 - All students will receive a welcome letter with instructions to access myLCCC, including your username and password.
 If you do not receive this information within one week of the start of the semester, contact Enrollment Services immediately.

 - Click on "Connect to Online Courses" in the LaunchPad on the left side of the page.

-- Please review the System Check on your ANGEL Homepage to ensure your computer will function properly with ANGEL.
-If you use different computers, remember to perform this check on each computer.
+- Please review the System Check on your WebStudy Homepage to ensure your computer will function properly with the system.
+If you use different computers, or web browsers, remember to perform this check from each of them.

-Before classes begin, complete the ANGEL Distance Education Orientation.
-This will give you the skills to navigate in ANGEL and tips for online success.
+Before classes begin, complete the WebStudy Online Student Orientation.
+This will give you the skills to navigate in WebStudy and tips for online success.

 A proctor is an individual who agrees to receive tests from an LCCC instructor, administer them to the LCCC student in a suitable environment and return them directly to the instructor.
 They also certify in writing to the instructor that the student completed the test according to all of the specific directions provided.
 If the student uses more than one proctor, they will need approval of each one.
 Also, if the student needs a proctor for more than one course, even if they use the same proctor for each course, each instructor must approve the proctor(s).

 - Generally this person may not be a relative or employer.